 Legs Over the Shoulders Sex Position

-This one tends to be a crowd favorite.
+This pregnancy-friendly sex position tends to be a crowd favorite.
 Though, admittedly, most people in that crowd aren’t carrying around a weighty development in their womb.
 Think of this as an elevated missionary position.
 The woman lies on her back, while the man gets on top.
 Instead of placing her legs on either side of his waist, she aims little further north, and lets them settle comfortably on his shoulders.
 “This is a great way for couples to enjoy the feeling of deeper penetration,” explains Hodder.
 “By putting your legs on your partner’s shoulders, you’re shortening the length of the vaginal canal and making it easier for your partner to penetrate you more deeply.”

 Something Crazy (While You Can)

 Acrobatic sex isn’t typically on the table for heavily pregnant women.
 But newly pregnant women can still indulge.
 If you and your partner fancy yourself bedroom adventurers, now’s the time to harness your wild side.
 “For those of you who are feeling strong during the first trimester, there’s no reason not to experiment with sex positions that will be more difficult to manage with a bigger belly,” says Hodder.
 “Once you’re officially a parent, finding and making time for sex – at least, non-quickie sex — will be difficult, so take advantage of the time you still have!”